hyoo-ru/crowd.hyoo.ru/README.md

 ## Washed

-- Wiped data complely reoved from state.
+- Wiped data comptely removes from state.
 - Past state can't be reproduced.
 Snapshots/layers/changelog should be used for this.
 - Small footprint.
 Metadata size ~= 4x-8x user data size.
 - Garbage collection isn't required.